 Are diesel emissions a human rights violation?

 Article 2 of the ECHR (Wikipedia) protects human life directly.
 It regulates the rights and obligations between public authorities and individuals in all member countries.
-The original version of article 2 still allowed for the selective use of capital punishment but this possibility had been abolished altogether with the 6th and the 13th additional protocol.
+The original version of Article 2 still allowed for the selective use of capital punishment but this possibility had been abolished altogether with the 6th and the 13th additional protocol.

 Back to something the normal human brain processes a little easier.
 The government may not kill you and it must also protect you from getting killed by others.
-Today this is interpreted as a very strong duty of protection from harm on the government and for the benefit of the individual.
+Today this is interpreted as a very strong duty of protection from harm to the government and for the benefit of the individual.

 The link with LNG is not readily apparent.

 All European economies use diesel as their backbone fuel for most of their heavy logistics.
-Diesel has been touted the savior of the planet and our health but over the last couple of years, it has lost the sparkle.
+Diesel has been touted as the savior of the planet and our health but over the last couple of years, it has lost the sparkle.
 Today we know that Diesel exhaust contains some of the most potent toxins humanity knows.
-This is the reason why the WHO has classed diesel exhaust as being as carcinogenic as Arsenic, Asbestos and mustard gas.
+This is the reason why the WHO has classed diesel exhaust as being as carcinogenic as Arsenic, Asbestos, and mustard gas.

 Proponents of diesel like to argue that as a result of successive emissions limitations, diesel has become clean as most of the stuff that harms us is filtered out.
 But not all the stuff is filtered out and even if vehicle makers had not cheated around even very mushy limits, the current testing procedures for new vehicles are laughable.
 Besides, current technology makes stuff like Particulate Matter ever (PM) finer enabling them to slip under the radar.